Volumes Manager Command

 • The Volumes Manager command is part of the RPS Modeling Toolbox

-• The command is located on the Modeling macros menu ribbon
+• The command is located on the Smart Suite and Reporting macros menu ribbon

 • The command is located in the Reports menu group